iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Iowa?

 It depends.
-Records on traffic felony convictions cannot be sealed or expunged in Iowa.
+Generally, records on traffic felony convictions cannot be sealed or expunged in Iowa.
 On the other hand, the court will weigh a petition to seal records of a traffic misdemeanor against the public’s right to access the record.
-Concerning traffic infractions, convictions and penalty points remain on the driver’s license for five (5) years.
+Concerning traffic infractions, convictions, and penalty points remain on the driver’s license for five (5) years.
 A driver may apply for point reduction by completing an 8-hour driver improvement program.

 disclaimer